After repairing errors, the fastest route to a better score is paying down balances on credit cards.

-Though it's not an instant cure, paying down credit lines over a two month period can boost your score a substantial amount, and may be enough to put it over the edge if you're lurking just beneath the next tier of loan pricing.
+Though it's not an instant cure, paying down credit lines over a two-month period can boost your score a substantial amount, and may be enough to put it over the edge if you're lurking just beneath the next tier of loan pricing.

-Even if you've paid your bills late in the past, you can improve your credit score by paying every bill on time from now on.
+Had a few late payments in your past?
+Even if you've paid your bills late in the past, you can improve your credit score by paying every bill on time and keeping balances low from now on.

-A big no-noOne thing you shouldn't do if you're just trying to boost your score is close unused accounts, Watts says.
+One thing you shouldn't do if you're just trying to boost your score is close unused accounts.

 The length of your credit history is another factor in your score.
-If you close the account of the credit card you got when you were a freshman in college and leave open the ones you just got within the last couple years, it makes you look like a much newer borrower.
+If you close the account of the credit card you got when you were a freshman in college and leave open the ones you just got within the past couple years, it makes you look like a much newer borrower.

 "Keep a couple of the oldest open; I don't care what the interest rate is," he says.
 "Creditors don't care what the rate is."

 Another strategy for bringing up your score: Transfer balances from a card that's close to being maxed out to other cards to even out your usage, says David Chung, managing director for Maryland-based CreditXpert Inc., which provides credit tools to lenders.
 Or just spread out your charges between a few cards.